Why STEM Marin?

 Ms. Havel earned her Bachelor of Science in Ecology and Evolution at the University of California at Santa Barbara.
 She was employed in a variety of occupations, including studying steelhead salmon for Fish and Wildlife and working as a dive master in the Caribbean, before returning to school at Dominican University to obtain a teaching credential.

-Melissa lives in Novato with her husband, Curtis and son Declan, who attends San Ramon Elementary School.
+Melissa lives in Novato with her husband, Curtis and son Declan, who attends Sinaloa Middle School.
 In her free time she loves to be outside, whether sailing on San Francisco Bay or hiking the local trails.

 In 2011, Mrs. Boyd moved to Marin and followed her passion for fitness by working as a Head Strength and Conditioning Coach and Massage Therapist at CrossFit Novato for 10 years.
 Mrs. Boyd is passionate about Anatomy and Physiology and Human Health and is excited to bring this expertise into the science classroom.
 After the birth of her two children, Mrs. Boyd decided to make her way into the classroom and, in 2022, she earned her Teaching Credential in Science from Sonoma State University.